How to Write a Hosting Agreement?

 As one of the vital things to be printed, make sure the service agreement will entail all the particulars or services during the term of the agreement.
 Per particular, specify its units and insert an extra, comprehensible short description.
 This is for an easy tallying.
 After, indicate each particular's subtotal in a specified currency.
 When the pricing and quantities have been identified, provide emphasis for the grand total.
 You can make use of a table for easy reading.
 Payment methods should be thoroughly explained as well as the initial deposit required for the hosting services.
 Just remember to keep providing an invoice for safe documentation.

 5. Confidentiality and Termination

 As to keep the business more secure, it is better to keep it a confidential agreement, especially to freelancers.
 All services, maintenance, managing, and other transactions exchanged back and forth by the hosting provider and client shall be prohibited to be disclosed to other parties who are not involved.
 As each agreement may be prone to unforeseen circumstances, always indicate the terms of possible termination of the hosting agreement.
 Most termination may occur when the hosting provider filed to service with the right particulars within the deadline, failure of the client to pay, and others.

 6. Legality and Validity

 For a strong and concrete hosting agreement, always anchor any of its data with the governing laws of the state.
 Moreover, be sure to have it signed by both the hosting provider and the client.
-Hosting provider representative's name must spell correctly, indicating his or her position of the specific company, and date of when the hosting contract is agreed and sign.
+Hosting provider representative's name must spell correctly, indicating his or her position of the specific company, and the date of when the hosting exclusive agreement is agreed and sign.
 The same thing goes to the client.
 After this, your hosting agreement will promptly take effect.